 Recycled water is currently gravity fed to the Dunes Golf Course at Pt Hughes.
-Currently there is no pipework running past the cemetery to access the water.
-Planning consideration is being given to supplying recycled water to Moonta Oval (Milne Terrace) and Moonta golf course.
+Planning consideration is being given to supplying recycled water to Moonta Oval (Milne Terrace).
+This is likely to entail piping the water through the Moonta golf course.